Submitting your documents

-Unofficial documents are documents you can submit and includes documents, such as interim high school transcripts, personal statements, and mid-year grades, as required by the program for which you are applying.
+Unofficial documents are documents which are submitted by the applicant.
+These include high school and post-secondary transcripts, personal statements, and mid-year grades, and some standardized test results as required by the program for which you are applying.

-On the My Account page in the application portal under the My Applications section of the page you will see a listing by semester and program of your active applications.
+On the My Account page in the admissions portal under the My Applications section of the page, you will see a listing by semester and program of your active applications.

 Make sure you submit your required documents by the document deadline.
-Once documents are submitted to Memorial University they become the property of the University.
-These documents are processed and stamped with institutional stamps upon receiving them.
-The documents are not able to be returned.
-If you do not wish to give up possession of your documents it is recommended that you provide notarized official copies.
+Once documents are submitted, they become the property of Memorial University and are not able to be returned.
+If you are not able to give up possession of your documents it is recommended that you provide notarized official copies.

 Official supporting documents should be sent to:

 Office of the Registrar